jweiland-net/maps2/Documentation/DeveloperManual/Maps2Registry/Index.rst

             // So, keep that in mind, remove "ext.maps2.pid" from pageTSconfig to save maps2 record in same storage
             // of your records.

+            // Read an extension manager configuration from ext_conf_template.txt of a given extension 'defaultStoragePid' => [
+                'extKey' => 'events2', // extension to read $EXTCONF from
+                'property' => 'poiCollectionPid', // Property with storage UID 'type' => 'extensionmanager' // If type is not given, we will use "extensionmanager" as default.
+            ],

             // Read storage PID from pageTSconfig
             // You can configure that path to your needs.
 In example below we try to get storage PID
             // from pageTSconfig: ext.events2.poiCollectionPid = 4324
+            // Do not forget: If pageTSconfig (ext.maps2.pid) is set, it will overwrite this configuration.
             'defaultStoragePid' => [
                 'extKey' => 'events2', // Extension key to read storage PID from 'property' => 'poiCollectionPid', // Property key to read storage PID from 'type' => 'pagetsconfig'
-            ],

-            // Read an extension manager configuration from ext_conf_template.txt of a given extension 'defaultStoragePid' => [
-                'extKey' => 'events2', // extension to read $EXTCONF from
-                'property' => 'poiCollectionPid', // Property with storage UID 'type' => 'extensionmanager' // If type is not given, we will use "extensionmanager" as default.
             ],

             // Priority ordered version